-- Negotiate, maintain oversight, and ensure accountability of the 12 contracted health plan issuers and five contracted dental plan issuers, as well as consider applications for new health and dental plan issuers. - Enforce 2023-25 Qualified Health Plan (QHP) and Qualified Dental Plan (QDP) contracts and implement changes targeted to promote affordability, quality, and access to care. - Administer the 2024 California Enhanced Affordability Program, including reconciliation and facilitating timely monthly payments. - Work with internal and external stakeholders to develop the 2025 California Enhanced Affordability Program, including benefit designs and obtaining Board approval. - Ensure and collaborate on technical readiness activities with Issuers for new system implementations, updates, etc. - Coordinate operational communication between the Issuers and other Covered California divisions.
+- Negotiate, maintain oversight, and ensure accountability of the 12 contracted health plan issuers and five contracted dental plan issuers, as well as consider applications for new health and dental plan issuers. - Enforce 2023-25 qualified health plan and qualified dental plan issuer contracts and implement changes targeted to promote affordability, quality, and access to care. - Administer the 2024 California Enhanced Affordability Program, including reconciliation and facilitating timely monthly payments. - Work with internal and external stakeholders to develop the 2025 California Enhanced Affordability Program, including benefit designs and obtaining board approval. - Ensure and collaborate on technical-readiness activities with issuers for new system implementations, updates, etc. - Coordinate operational communication between the issuers and other Covered California divisions.